There are many tools available to assist physicians in diagnosing stroke:

 Magnetic Resonance Imaging and Angiography

-Fort Sanders’ 3-Tesla MRI offers physicians clearer, higher definition views to assist in accurate diagnoses.
-The 3-T MRI uses radio waves and a larger magnet to complete faster, clearer images of soft tissue.
-That’s important when looking for brain abnormalities or for tracking tumor reduction or growth within the body.
+MRI offers physicians clearer, higher definition views to assist in accurate diagnoses.
+MRI uses radio waves and a large magnet to complete fast, clear images of soft tissue.
+Necessary, when looking for brain abnormalities or for tracking tumor reduction or growth within the body.

 Carotid artery screenings detect plaque build-up in the carotid arteries in the neck, which is a major risk factor for stroke.